go-iiif/go-iiif/README.md

 ![spanking cat](misc/go-iiif-spanking-cat.png)

-This is a fork `greut`'s [iiif](https://github.com/greut/iiif) package that moves most of the processing logic in to discrete Go packages and defines source, derivative and graphics details in a [JSON config file](README.md#config-files).
-There is also an additional caching layer for both source images and derivatives.
+This is a fork [@greut's iiif](https://github.com/greut/iiif) package that moves most of the processing logic in to discrete Go packages and defines source, derivative and graphics details in a [JSON config file](README.md#config-files).
+There is an additional caching layer for both source images and derivatives.

+I did this to better understand some of the decisions behind, and to address my own concerns about, version 2 of the IIIF Image API.
+For the time being this package will probably not support the other IIIF Metadata or Publication APIs.
+Honestly, as of this writing it may still be lacking some parts of Image API but it's a start and it does all the basics.

-_And by "forked" I mean that `greut` and I decided that [it was best](https://github.com/greut/iiif/pull/2) for this code and his code to wave at each other across the divide but not necessarily to hold hands._
+_And by "forked" I mean that [@greut](https://github.com/greut) and I decided that [it was best](https://github.com/greut/iiif/pull/2) for this code and his code to wave at each other across the divide but not necessarily to hold hands._

 ## Setup

 Currently all the image processing is handled by the [bimg](https://github.com/h2non/bimg/) Go package which requires the [libvips](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) C library be installed.
 There is a detailed [setup script](ubuntu/setup.sh) available for Ubuntu.
 Eventually there will be pure-Go alternatives for wrangling images.
 Otherwise all other depedencies are included with this repository in the [vendor](vendor) directory.

 Once you have things like`Go` and `libvips` installed just type: